How low-level laser therapy works

-How does laser therapy reduce pain and promote healing?
+How does photobiomodulation reduce pain and promote healing?

 The effects of low level laser therapy are photochemical.
 Cells in the body have light sensitive chemicals called cytochromes.
 These chemicals are located in energy compartments in the cell called mitochondria.